petrikosk/petrikosk/README.md

 - 👋 Hi, I’m @petrikosk
-- 👀 I’m interested in embedded systems and automation
+- 👀 I’m interested in embedded systems and automation, as well as Vue js and Django.
-- 🌱 I’m currently learning C++, C#, Kotlin
+- 🌱 I’m currently learning Rust